 Grantees will automatically receive the benefits of a TUM-IAS Visiting Fellow for the year following the end of their tenure.
-Support includes up to €10,000 for non-European or up to €5,000 for European travel to TUM and accommodation expenses.
+Support includes up to $\leq$ 10,000 for non-European or up to $\leq$ 5,000 for European travel to TUM and accommodation expenses.
 Afterwards, Alumni Fellows may apply for a Visiting Fellowship, depending on the availability of funds.

-Funding: The grant comprises a funding amount of one million euros.
-Fellows receive an award of €60,000 plus €690,000 for expenses of the research group, in particular for personnel costs (research staff to be employed at TUM), research-related costs, travel, and accommodation. €250,000 is available for publicity measures, for example, citizens' events or specialist conferences.
+Funding and Fellowship award: The grant comprises a total amount of one million euros.
+Fellows receive €690,000 for expenses of the research group, in particular for personnel costs (research staff to be employed at TUM), research-related costs, travel, and accommodation. €250,000 is available for publicity measures, for example, citizens' events or specialist conferences.
 Fellows will be given a maximum degree of freedom as to how they utilize these funds (within bounds set by funding agencies; the funds are administered by the TUM-IAS) and their time.
-The award will be transferred to the Fellow, typically in two to three installments.
+In addition, Fellows receive an award of €60,000 which will be transferred to the Fellow typically in two to three installments.
+This prize money is at the Fellow's free disposal and does not need to be disclosed or justified.

-- a cover page (available for download), - a nomination letter (1-2 pages) by a TUM professor (host), including a description of the facilities provided for the Fellow by the TUM host institute as well as a confirmation from the host that he/she expects to hold a professorship at TUM for the duration of the Fellowship (if not, please indicate an additional host who would then take over), - a nomination letter (1-2 pages) from the dean of the hosting school or another member of the EHP or TUM-IAS Board of Trustees - a CV (no more than 5 pages), - a list of major publications (please highlight the 3-5 most important publications of the past five years), - a statement of purpose (no more than 10 pages) jointly signed by the nominee and the hosting professor, describing how the Fellowship would contribute to the innovation of the scientific or technological environment at TUM, and the specific goals to be achieved.
-The statement of purpose should also include the following elements: - o an abstract,
+- a cover page (available for download), - a nomination letter (1-2 pages) by a TUM professor (host), including a description of the facilities provided for the Fellow by the TUM host institute as well as a confirmation from the host that he/she expects to hold a professorship at TUM for the duration of the Fellowship (if not, please indicate an additional host who would then take over), - a nomination letter (1-2 pages) from the dean of the hosting school or another member of the EHP or TUM-IAS Board of Trustees - a CV (no more than 5 pages), - a list of major publications (please highlight the 3-5 most important publications of the past five years), - a statement of purpose (no more than 10 pages) jointly signed by the nominee and the hosting professor, describing the state of the art of research and knowledge gaps in the relevant field, how the Fellowship would contribute to the innovation of the scientific or technological environment at

+TUM, and the specific goals to be achieved.
+The statement of purpose should also include the following elements:

-- o a budget plan, - a time plan regarding the nominee's projected periods of stay at TUM, - an identification of possible additional (interdisciplinary) collaboration partners both within TUM-IAS and within TUM as well as a short explanation as to why this collaboration would be beneficial for the outlined research project, - an outline for an international, ideally interdisciplinary workshop/colloquium, to be organized at the TUM-IAS during the active Fellowship period, - a list of 4-6 international peer-reviewers without any conflict of interest (definition: please see page 25) if applicable, also a list of persons who should be excluded from reviewing the proposal.
+- o an abstract, - o a budget plan, - o a time plan regarding the nominee's projected periods of stay at TUM, - an identification of possible additional (interdisciplinary) collaboration partners both within TUM-IAS and within TUM as well as a short explanation as to why this collaboration would be beneficial for the outlined research project, - an outline for an international, ideally interdisciplinary workshop/colloquium, to be organized at the TUM-IAS during the active Fellowship period, - a list of 4-6 international peer-reviewers without any conflict of interest (definition: please see page 25) if applicable, also a list of persons who should be excluded from reviewing the proposal.